nfaction/ansible-tips-and-tricks/docs/os-dependent-tasks/variables.md

-# Operating System Dependent Tasks

 When working with multiple OSes, inevitably there will be packages, configuration files and service calls that are vastly different than one another.
 There can even be instances in which sub-versions of OSes can have major differences, such as `service` vs. `systemctl` in CentOS 6 vs. 7

 Defined here are different ways to handle these isssues both in the same `playbook` or `play` or by separating out tasks to other task files.

-## Task separation via Variables
+# Task separation via Variables

 This method pulls in variables based on the client's OS and uses those variables specific to that machine's needs.